saurabhp75/saurabhp75.github.io/_notes/docker.md

 A **cluster** consisting of one **master** and one or more **nodes** (VMs/physical machine).
 Master controls what each node runs.

 ### Minikube(used in development)
-- used to setup kubernetes cluster on your local machine.
+- Used to setup kubernetes cluster on your local machine.
 - Used only in development.
-- used to manage/create VMs/node on local machine.
+- Used to manage/create VMs/node on local machine.

 ### Managed solutions (used in production) :
 - EKS(elastic container service for kubernetes) by AWS,